 CHS Online Open House | Euripides’ Erechtheus in context, with Lucia Athanassaki

-We are pleased to welcome Lucia Athanassaki, Professor of Classical Philology at the University of Crete, for a discussion of Euripides’ Erechtheus in context.
+We were pleased to welcome Lucia Athanassaki, Professor of Classical Philology at the University of Crete, for a discussion of Euripides’ Erechtheus in context.

-The event will take place on Thursday, April 25th, at 11 a.m.
-EDT, and will be recorded.
+The event took place on Thursday, April 25th, at 11 a.m.
+EDT, and was recorded.

 In preparation you might like to read Lycurgus, Against Leocrates 98–101, which is available on Perseus, starting here: